 Babcock said false confessions in the United States are much more frequent than most people realize.

 According to the Innocence Project, in about 30 percent of the wrongful convictions overturned with DNA evidence, “defendants made false confessions, admissions or statements to law enforcement officials or pled guilty.”

 “The Adrian Thomas case is far from unique.
 The only unique thing about Adrian Thomas’s case is that the process was richly documented,” Babcock said.
 “I think that the film played an essential role in creating awareness about this particular case and its value as a case study of how interrogation techniques can draw forward false confessions.”

 Thomas was reunited with his family June 15 in South Georgia after spending nearly six years in prison and jail.
 Babcock and Hadaegh spoke with him shortly after his release.

 “He says it’s unreal, he says he’s taking it moment by moment, and he says he’s just so grateful for the support that gathered around his case,” Babcock said.

-Watch “Scenes of a Crime” Thursday, July 3rd at 10 p.m.
-ET on msnbc.
+“Scenes of a Crime” will re-air Sunday, September 27th at 10 p.m.
+ET on MSNBC.